 Differences between influencer whitelisting and sponsored posts

-Essentially, whitelisted posts and sponsored posts differ in terms of what the goal of a campaign is, which audience is being targeted, and who controls the content.
+Essentially, whitelisted posts and sponsored posts differ in terms of what the goal of influencer campaigns is, which audience is being targeted, and who controls the content.

 Sponsored posts are primarily posts that are promoted with money, with the goal to grow your audience and increase interactions (see Facebook).
 If you work with influencers and promote posts during a collaboration, you not only increase the influencer’s reach, but also promote your brand’s visibility and awareness.
 The creation and publication of actual content however remains in the hand of the influencer.